Celtic Week Classes – July 9-15, 2023

 We’ll look at working songs and songs that chronicle the journey of the Irish people looking for a better chance at life.
 Most laboured and toiled, many didn’t survive and some made it to the height of power all over the world.
 Mines, railroads, skyscrapers, ditches, sailors, politics, military, servants, – the Irish have left a strong legacy in the physical and political landscapes of many countries.
 We will learn by ear with the aid of lyrics.
 We will also listen to recordings of notable singers in this category.
 (No class limit)

-IRISH TRADITIONAL SONG (Cathie Ryan)
+IRISH TRADITIONAL & NEWLY COMPOSED SONG (Cathie Ryan)

 Percussion and Dance